manumartinm/manumartinm/README.md

 ![Manuel Presentacion](./manu.jpg)

-I am 17 years old and I am from Spain :es:, I love **JavaScript** and sometimes I code in **Python**, but mainly I am dedicated to SEO
+I am 17 years old boy from Spain :es:, I love **JavaScript** and sometimes I code in **Python**, but principally I do SEO in my own projects and also in other peoples's projects

 - Technical SEO :hammer:
 - Vue JS and React :hearts: